khushwant1234/GDSC_Page/README.md

 ## Run Locally
-Please create a database before running the application.
+Please create a database locally before running the application. (follow the steps above)

 Clone the project